-The RehaCom module "Sustained Attention 2 (SUSA)" has been designed as an observation task on a conveyor in a similar way as the scenario of "Vigilance 2 (VIG2)".
 The attention requirements of vigilance tasks are the retention of the attention focus (observation signals) and the attention level (intensity of attention or degree of alertness) as well as to avoid distraction due to mental digression or external events that may occur in the environment.

 Therefore they require the regulation of the intrinsic alertness (see Sturm, 2005) over a longer period of time: - internal focus on observing while avoiding internal and external distraction, orientation reaction when a relevant/critical objects appears and the activation of alertness, selective attention in case an objects differs from the original object as well as the timing of the selection reaction in the selection frame.
-Due to the increasing frequency of the requested decision the cognitive requirements also increase, and therefore, over time, the difficulty to apply the sustained attention in a sufficient and accurate manner.
+Under the condition of monotonicity, an increasing duration results in a higher difficulty to maintain an alert concentration with quick reactions and accuracy ("vigilance decrement", see Mackworth, 1948).